qua3k/fallacy/README.md

 Much of the design was inspired by [@rSophieBot](https://t.me/rSophieBot).

 Currently, it is dependent on rate-limits being disabled, but it is possible to rework many of the commands to cope with the rate limits.
+It is worth noting this bot is not suited for homeservers unable to handle more than a couple requests at a time, especially when purging vast amounts of messages.

 ## Features